Color Mixing#

 return container, rgb

 The device implementation initializes a client that connects to the device driver over a socket.
-The device implements one function called analyze, which accepts a beaker resource and returns the resource and the average RGB value of the fluid color from the fluid simulation.
+The device implements a mix function for dispensing and mixing colors, and an analyze function that returns the average RGB value of the fluid color from the fluid simulation.

-The device YAML file for the color analyzer device is:
+The device YAML file for the color station device is:

 device.yml